 In practice, the input power supplied must be greater than the hydraulic horsepower because of

-- the work required by the mechanism of the pump itself.
+- The work required by the pump’s mechanism.

 The ratio of the hydraulic power Ph to the input power Pi is the mechanical efficiency ηm, Thus